C. Stephen Lynn: Philanthropy

-He serves on the board of directors of the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
-He also serves on the board of directors of the Tennessee Tech University Foundation.
-He serves on the Christian Business Leaders Roundtable.
+He is on the board of directors of the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
+He is on the board of directors of the Tennessee Tech University Foundation.
+He is on the Christian Business Leaders Roundtable.

 In 2013, he co-chaired the Tennessee Waltz with his wife at the Tennessee State Capitol, hosted by Tennessee Governor Bill Haslam.

 Personal life

 He is married to Milah P. Lynn.
 They reside in Belle Meade, Tennessee, near Nashville.